Chapter 3 You Must Know the Truths About the Three Stages of God’s Work

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh

-In the Age of Kingdom, God uses the word to usher in a new age, to change the means of His work, and to do the work for the entire age.
+In the Age of Kingdom, God uses the word to usher in a new age, to change the method of His work, and to do the work for the entire age.
 This is the principle by which God works in the Age of Word.
-He became flesh to speak from different perspectives, enabling man to truly see God, who is the Word appearing in the flesh, and His wisdom and wonder.
-Such work is done to better achieve the goals of conquering man, perfecting man, and eliminating man.
+He became flesh to speak from different perspectives, enabling man to truly see God, who is the Word appearing in the flesh, and His wisdom and wondrousness.
+Such work is done in order better to achieve the goals of conquering man, perfecting man, and eliminating man.
 This is the true meaning of using the word to work in the Age of Word.
 Through the word, man comes to know the work of God, the disposition of God, the essence of man, and what man ought to enter into.
-Through the word, all the work God wishes to do in the Age of Word is accomplished.
+Through the word, the work God wishes to do in the Age of Word is brought to fruition in its entirety.
 Through the word, man is revealed, eliminated, and tried.
 Man has seen the word, heard the word, and become aware of the existence of the word.
-As a result, man believes in the existence of God; man believes the almightiness and wisdom of God, as well as God’s heart of love for man and His desire to save man. … Throughout the Age of Kingdom, God uses the word to do His work and achieve the results of His work; He does not work wonders or perform miracles; He merely does His work through the word.
+As a result, he believes in the existence of God, in the omnipotence and wisdom of God, as well as in God’s love for man and His desire to save man. … Throughout the Age of Kingdom, God uses the word to do His work and achieve the results of His work; He does not work wonders or perform miracles; He merely does His work through the word.
 Because of the word, man is nourished and supplied; because of the word, man gains knowledge and true experience.

 from “The Age of Kingdom Is the Age of Word” in The Word Appears in the Flesh